Saywa94/dotfiles/README.md

 For a new neovim installation:
 `ln -s ~/.dotfiles/nvim/ ~/.config/`

-Then install packer and run `:PackerSync` inside neovim
+Then install packer and run `:PackerSync` inside neovim.
+Some plugins require the `make` and `ripgrep` linux packages to be installed.

 ### Tmux